Sally – Home

 A tool for embedding strings

 Sally is a small tool for mapping a set of strings to a set of vectors.
 This mapping is referred to as embedding and allows for applying techniques of machine learning and data mining for analysis of string data.
 Sally can be applied to several types of string data, such as text documents, DNA sequences or log files, where it can handle string data in directories, archives and text files.

-Sally implements a standard technique for mapping strings to a vector space that is often referred to as vector space model or bag-of-words model.
+Sally implements a standard technique for mapping strings to a vector space that can be referred to as generalized bag-of-words model.
 The strings are characterized by a set of features, where each feature is associated with one dimension of the vector space.
 The following types of features are supported by Sally: bytes, tokens, n-grams of bytes and n-grams of tokens.

 Sally proceeds by counting the occurrences of the specified features in each string and generating a sparse vector of count values.
 Alternatively, binary or TF-IDF values can be computed and stored in the vectors.
 Sally then normalizes the vector, for example using the L1 or L2 norm, and outputs it in a specified format, such as plain text or in LibSVM or Matlab format.